 You can give real estate to Northwestern in the following ways.
 Click the + to learn more.

 When you make a gift today of real estate that you have owned longer than one year, you obtain a federal income tax charitable deduction equal to the property’s full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to Northwestern, you also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to the gift tax, and the gift reduces your future taxable estate.

 Perhaps you like the tax advantages a gift of real estate to Northwestern would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to the University but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees, and insurance on the property.
 Even though Northwestern would not actually take possession of the residence until after your lifetime, you receive an immediate federal income tax charitable deduction for a portion of your home’s value because this is an irrevocable gift.